 In case you took the hint of the free parking spot on top of the Copper Mountain, you’ll be happy about my very last tip for Naantali: To have a perfect closure for a perfect summer day, you want to admire the sunset from the front seat.
 For that, I will provide you with two different options!

 When returning to the Copper Mountain along the Love Trail, your first choice is to stay on the rocks I told you about earlier.
 If you feel like you could walk a little bit more, then I recommend you to walk to the Ukko-Pekka bridge where the sunset truly stands out.
 On the map, you can find the bridge as ‘Naantalinsalmen silta’.

-I hope you enjoyed the free walking tour in the beautiful town of Naantali.
+I hope you enjoyed the free walking tour of the beautiful town of Naantali.
 You can easily spot more charming places to visit by searching social media with the hashtag #MySideOfNaantali.

 Where are you going to or where would you like to travel this summer?
 Would you consider Naantali being one of your summer destinations?

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.

 Also these articles are available as a mobile app: